Past Design Events

 Local Projects is a ground-breaking NYC design firm that integrates architecture and digital media into immersive, content-rich experiences for clients such as The National September 11 Museum, StoryCorps, and Target.

-Local Projects’ Elvira Barriga shared her observations as a creative director and designer.
+Local Projects’ Elvira Barriga will share her observations as a creative director and designer.
 From coding in her bedroom as a teenager, to becoming the youngest partner at Blotto, the renowned graphic design studio in Berlin, and leading the Brands & Environments team at Bruce Mau Design in Toronto, Elle’s path has been far from a straight line.
-In this talk, she looked back at a career living on both sides of the Atlantic, designing across disciplines, and figuring out what it means to be a creative leader.
+In this talk, she looks back at a career living on both sides of the Atlantic, designing across disciplines, and figuring out what it means to be a creative leader.

 October 22, 2016 · Thompson’s Point